ethereum-alarm-clock/ethereum-alarm-clock/docs/transaction_request.rst

     and retrievable via the ``sendPayment()`` function.

-.. attribute:: uint donation
+.. attribute:: uint fee

-    The amount of ether, in wei, that will be sent to the `donationBenefactor` upon execution.
+    The amount of ether, in wei, that will be sent to the `feeRecipient` upon execution.

-.. attribute:: address donationBenefactor
+.. attribute:: address feeRecipient

-    The address that the donation will be sent to.
+    The address that the fee will be sent to.

-.. attribute:: uint donationOwed
+.. attribute:: uint feeOwed

-    The amount of ether in wei that is owed to the ``donationBenefactor``.
-In most situations this will be zero at the end of execution, however, in the event that sending the donation fails the donation amount will be stored here and retrievable via the ``sendDonation()`` function.
+    The amount of ether in wei that is owed to the ``feeRecipient``.
+In most situations this will be zero at the end of execution, however, in the event that sending the fee fails the fee amount will be stored here and retrievable via the ``sendFee()`` function.

 Claim Data